jmfanc/RESTful_movieservice/README.md

 - JPA implemented by Spring Data
 - JPA Criteria API for complex queries
 - 3-layered architecture with Controller, Service and Repository
-- ORM model for persistence and DTO model for communicating with clients
+- ORM model for persistence and DTO model for communication with clients

-## TO DO
-- Authentication of requests
+- secured service with Spring Security, every critical request needs to pass BasicAuthentication so the service remains stateless